jstolarek/dep-typed-wbl-heaps-hs/README.md

     paper

   * singleton types as described in "Dependently Typed Programming with Singletons" paper.
-I don't make heave use of singletons but you should understand why do we need encodings like singleton types in Haskell
+I don't make heavy use of singletons but you should understand why do we need encodings like singleton types in Haskell